TuannnHuynh/marketo-project/README.md

-Customize the website interface using HTML, CSS, JavaScript, Jquery, SCSS Website is redesigned from https://demo.xpeedstudio.com/marketov2/
+Customize the website interface using HTML, CSS, JavaScript, Jquery, SCSS.
+Website is redesigned from https://demo.xpeedstudio.com/marketov2/
-Describe:
+#Describe:
 - You can search product, add/delete product in cart